rhettg/Dynochemy/README.md

 ### Known TODOs

-  * Solvent: Needs query and scan support
+  * Solvent: Needs scan support
   * Views: Need the ability to regenerate views from scratch, or even partial rewrites to help with failure scenarios.
   * Solvent: Need throttling support rather than always hammer until provisioning error.